-Probation – May proceed to next semester on probation.
+Probation – May proceed to next semester.
 Student should seek academic advice on how to improve chances for academic success

-Academic warning – May proceed to next semester under academic warning.
+Academic warning – May proceed to next semester.
 If the semester GPA is less than 50 per cent, the student may not engage in workplace experiences, including co-op, unless the co-op consultant grants approval.
 Students must seek academic advice on how to improve their chances for academic success

 - May not engage in any form of workplace experience (e.g., co-op, field placement, internship, clinical placement, etc.) that is part of their program

 - May not enrol in any part-time postsecondary credit courses, nor are they admissible to any other Georgian College full-time or part-time certificate or diploma programs (except academic upgrading)